Ministers for the 2018 Season

 Christ Church Greenwich

-The Reverend Terence L. (Terry) Elsberry in July of 2017 retired, after 23 years, as Rector of St. Matthew’s and St. Mary’s Churches in Bedford, New York.
+The Reverend Terence L. (Terry) Elsberry retired in 2017, after 23 years as Rector of St. Matthew’s and St. Mary’s Churches in Bedford, New York.
 Before that, he served as Assistant Minister at St. John’s Lafayette Square, known as “The Church of the Presidents,” in Washington, DC.
 Following St. John’s he was Senior Associate Rector at Christ Church in Greenwich, Connecticut, where he is now Priest Associate.

 The Reverend John E. Barclay